 In the upcoming year, we will have exciting courses and public events that will deepen our understanding of antisemitism, Jewish literature and music, and modern Israel.

 I’m thrilled to invite you to ask your own questions and make your own way into the noble 3,000 year old Jewish tradition.
 Our goal is to make UCI a global seat of Jewish learning.
 Join the conversation!

 Director, Center for Jewish Studies

-The mission of the Center for Jewish Studies is to serve as the hub for the interdisciplinary and comparative study of Jewish and Israeli culture and society at UCI and in Orange County; to engage the wider community through public programs and lectures; to support cutting-edge research and to inspire undergraduate scholarship in Jewish and Israel studies; and to promote tolerance and appreciation of cultural and religious pluralism on the UCI campus.
+The mission of the Center for Jewish Studies is to serve as the hub for the interdisciplinary and comparative study of Jewish and Israeli culture and society at UCI and in Orange County; to engage the wider community through public programs and lectures; to support cutting-edge research and to inspire undergraduate scholarship in Jewish and Israel studies; to cultivate ties with Israeli academic institutions; and to promote tolerance and appreciation of cultural and religious pluralism on the UCI campus.